Soumya-Ranjan-Mohanty-Tech/Microsoft-AI-Fest-1/README.md

-### The second risk area is OT and IOT monitoring and risk reduction
+### The 2nd risk area is OT and IOT monitoring and risk reduction
 **Which solution can help Litware Inc. gain visibility and control over OT and IoT assets in industrial Networks** **Options are: Azure ARC and Microsoft defender for IOT**